Capital.com Review of 2025

 - 2:1 for cryptocurrencies.

-If you are a UAE trader, here is the leverage available to you:
+If you are a UAE trader, you are regulated by the SCA, which gives you the following leverage instead:

 - 300:1 – currency pairs;